cockroachdb/docs/start-a-local-cluster.md

 asciicast: true
 ---

 Once you've [installed the CockroachDB binary](install-cockroachdb.html), it's simple to start a multi-node cluster locally with each node listening on a different port.

 {{site.data.alerts.callout_info}}Running multiple nodes on a single host is useful for testing out CockroachDB, but it's not recommended for production deployments.
 To run a physically distributed cluster in production, see <a href="manual-deployment.html">Manual Deployment</a>, <a href="cloud-deployment.html">Cloud Deployment</a>, or <a href="orchestration.html">Orchestration</a>.{{site.data.alerts.end}}

 <div id="toc"></div>

-## Watch a Demo
+## Before You Begin

+Make sure you have already [installed CockroachDB](install-cockroachdb.html).

-Feel free to watch this process in action before going through the steps yourself.
+Also, feel free to watch this process in action before going through the steps yourself.
 Note that you can copy commands directly from the video, and you can use **<** and **>** to go back and forward.

 <asciinema-player class="asciinema-demo" src="asciicasts/start-a-local-cluster.json" cols="107" speed="2" theme="monokai" poster="npt:0:30" title="Start a Local Cluster"></asciinema-player>